-The Hario V60 is famed for its cone design which brews coffee as it filters through spiralled ridges for a bright light cup of coffee.
-This V60 comes in a variety of options making it one of the most affordable to one of the most expensive brew methods.
+The Hario V60 is famous for its cone design, which brews coffee as it filters through spiralled ridges to product a light cup of coffee that’s full of clarity and allows delicate flavours to be extracted.

-Weigh and grind your coffee to a consistency similar to table salt.
-We recommend using 12g of coffee beans.
+Boil water using kettle.
+Whilst waiting, weigh and grind your coffee to a consistency similar to table salt.
+We recommend 12g of coffee beans.

-Note: For improved technique a goose neck kettle helps to control water flow and spiral pouring.
+Note: A goose neck kettle helps to control even water flow via spiral pouring.

 Wait for water to completely drain through V60.
 Remove the V60 and enjoy your cup of coffee.

 Note: Aim for a flat bed of wet grounds that signifies even extraction.